dyaghas/obsidian-vault/SQL/Basic commands.md

 #### RENAME COLUMN

 To change the name of an existing column in a table, you can use the ALTER TABLE statement with the RENAME COLUMN clause.
-The basic syntax for renaming a column is as follows:

 ```sql
 ALTER TABLE table_name RENAME COLUMN old_column_name TO new_column_name;